playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-3-4bb6/index.md

 ng run booking-mobile:serve
 ```

-<figcaption>Start development server for the mobile booking application.</figcaption>
+> Start development server for the mobile booking application.

 Remember to lint and test our new projects to keep a tidy ship!